simontarzi/CDE_hands_on_lab/README.md

 >The SimpleHttpOperator Operator can be used to interact with 3rd party systems and exchange data to and from a CDE Airflow Job run.
 For example you could trigger the execution of jobs outside CDP or execute CDE Airflow DAG logic based on inputs from 3rd party systems.

 >**Note**
 >You can use CDE Airflow to orchestrate SQL queries in CDW, the Cloudera Data Warehouse Data Service, with the Cloudera-supported  CDWOperator.
-If you want to learn more, please go to [Bonus Lab 1: Using CDE Airflow with CDW](https://github.com/pdefusco/CDE_Tour_ACE_HOL/blob/main/step_by_step_guides/english.md#bonus-lab-1-using-cde-airflow-with-cdw).
+If you want to learn more, [please go to Paul De Fusco GitHub page for the original hands-on lab Bonus Lab 1: Using CDE Airflow with CDW](https://github.com/pdefusco/CDE_Tour_ACE_HOL/blob/main/step_by_step_guides/english.md#bonus-lab-1-using-cde-airflow-with-cdw).

 >**Note**
 >Additionally, other operators including Python, HTTP, and Bash are available in CDE.
-If you want to learn more about Airflow in CDE, please reference [Using CDE Airflow](https://github.com/pdefusco/Using_CDE_Airflow).
+If you want to learn more about Airflow in CDE, [please go to Paul De Fusco GitHub page - Using CDE Airflow](https://github.com/pdefusco/Using_CDE_Airflow).

-To learn more about CDE Airflow please visit [Orchestrating Workflows and Pipelines](https://docs.cloudera.com/data-engineering/cloud/orchestrate-workflows/topics/cde-airflow-editor.html) in the CDE Documentation.
+To learn more about CDE Airflow [please go to Paul De Fusco GitHub page Orchestrating Workflows and Pipelines](https://docs.cloudera.com/data-engineering/cloud/orchestrate-workflows/topics/cde-airflow-editor.html) in the CDE Documentation.

 ## Part 3: Using the CDE CLI